The Life of a Wine Explorer

 Nevertheless, for the quality of the wine she was getting for the inexpensive price, it was easy to get accustomed to having wine with every evening meal, as well the big, drawn out lunches which Italians often have on the weekends.
 After a while, though, she found her palate getting tired of her usual go-to supermarket wines and was getting more and more curious about other wines she’d see out and about socializing, and at wine bars and restaurants.

 Her boss suggested a new wine store at the time, Enoteca delle Lame, near their office in downtown Bologna.
 They were known for having an interesting array of different types of Italian wines, a curated selection of their own, while also at reasonable prices.
 Sheila remembers the first time she walked into the store and being warmly greeted by the 2 sisters, Daniela and Romana Lugli, that owned the wine store.
 They became inquisitive about Sheila’s interest in Italian wine and found an opportunity to help Sheila learn and discover the vast world of Italian wines, with over 500 native grapes and thousands of appellations, all with rich histories and traditions behind them.
+They started to recommend more well known types of wines, like Lambrusco, Prosecco, Moscato d’Asti and Montepulciano wines but they would be from a small, lesser known Italian winery, instead of the supermarket wines she was accustomed to.
+Then they introduced Sheila to lesser known wine grapes like Pecorino and exceptional wines, like Barolo, from small producers that were hard to find even in Bologna, and different styles like orange wines.

 Every time that Sheila would go to the store, she would walk out with a different type of wine.
 After Sheila became a regular, it seemed that the sisters would acquire wines thinking of Sheila specifically.
 Then, the moment Sheila would enter the store, Daniela would jump to her feet, and excitedly share the news about the latest wine they added to their portfolio.
 As Sheila started to taste these different grapes and types of wine, she shared her finds with some of her fellow expat friends in Bologna who also were interested in learning more about Italian wine.
 Then, they too started to frequent the store.